miking-lang/javascriptish/jsdemo/README.md

 `>> opam install ocamlbuild js-of-ocaml`

-Then, if it works, by executing
+To be able to use the Javascript in the brower, you also need to install the browserify npm module:

+`npm install -g browserify`

+(Note: the example code support for the webbrowser is still not completeley working)

+Finally, if you write

 `>> make`

 it should print out number 60 and some more text.

 The makefile includes the following three commands: